 Please contact us for assistance selecting the solution that is best for your unit.

 3Play Media is a third party transcription & captioning service available to the Stanford community.
 This company provides a range of products and services including automated workflows with YouTube, Kaltura, Mediasite, Echo360, and many other video platforms.
 The user interface is flexible and permits categorizing, searching, editing, and format conversion.
-It's also possible to import your existing captions and transcripts.
+It is also possible to import your existing captions and transcripts.
+3Play Media also has translation partners for multilingual videos.
 For more information, prices and set-up instructions, please visit http://www.3playmedia.com/stanford/.

 Cielo24 is a third party service with whom Stanford has negotiated per-minute rates for transcription and captioning.
 They provide automated workflows for adding captions to videos hosted on YouTube, Vimeo, Kaltura and several other video hosting services.
 For example, if you use YouTube, you can request captions by simply providing the YouTube URL of your video, and captions will be automatically added to your video once they are created.
 The platform also provides an online tool for editing your captions.
 For more information, prices and set-up instructions please visit http://stanford.cielo24.com.

 Regardless of which service you choose, it is always a good idea to proofread the captions you receive before making them publicly available.
-Accurately transcribed captions help the multimedia content on your site to make a good impression.
-It is especially important to look for any words that are unusual, such as names, technical terms in a particular field, and the like.
+Accurately transcribed captions help the multimedia content on your site make a good impression.
+It is especially important to look for any words that are unusual, such as names, technical terms in a particular field.